autotelik/datashift_journey/README.md

 ## Setup and Configuration - Initializer

-DatashiftJourney needs a parent or collector model, through which all the data can be collected hangs.
+DatashiftJourney needs a parent journey plan model, that interacts with the state machine, stores the current state of an individual's journey, and provides the entry point for all the data collected.
-The concept is like an Application, Checkout, Registration, Enrollment etc.

-This model is the entry point into any individual journey, and must have some mechanism such as database model store all the data collected on each step.
+Imagine an Application process or Checkout, the visitor enters data and we need a mechanism to store the data collected at each step.

-This model is also decorated with the state engine, and therefor models the actual journey steps.
+The model to use is completely optional, and the requirements on it are very basic, to hold a state attribute
+- see section 'Custom Data Collector'

+How you populate the data is up to you within your Forms.

+DSJ currently provides a generic SQL based option, with generic Forms to save the data out of the box, with more to come.

 ### SQL Data Collector